Seaweed fertiliser: Bio-remediation of polluted soils

 Seaweed functions as a bio-remediator through its adsorption of harmful pollutants.
 Functional groups on the algal surface such as ester, hydroxyl, carbonyl amino, sulfhydryl, and phosphate groups drive the biosorption of heavy metal ions.

 Seaweeds such as Gracilaria corticata varcartecala and Grateloupia lithophila effectively remove a wide variety of heavy metals, including chromium (III) and (IV), mercury (II), lead (II), and cadmium (II) from their environment.
 In addition, Ulva spp. and Gelidium spp. have been shown to enhance the degradation of DDT in polluted soils and may reduce its bioavailability.
-Although there is significant potential for seaweed to serve as a bio-remediator for polluted soils, more research is needed to fully develop the mechanisms for this process in the context of agriculture.
-Heavy metals accumulated by seaweed fertilizer may transfer to crops in some cases, causing significant implications for public health.
+Although there is significant potential for seaweed to serve as a bio-remediator for polluted soils, more research required to fully develop the mechanisms for this process in the context of the agriculture.
+Heavy metals accumulated by seaweed fertilizer may transfer to crops in some cases, causing significant implications for the public health.

 The application of biochar is another strategy that can remediate and enhance infertile soils.
 Seaweed can be transformed into biochar and used as a means of increasing the organic matter and nutrient content of the soil.
 Different types of seaweed appear to yield unique nutrients and parameters; red seaweeds, for example, create biochar that is rich in potassium and sulfur and is more acidic than biochar generated from brown seaweeds.
 While this is a new field of research, current data shows that targeted breeding of seaweeds may result in biochars that can be tailored to different types of soil and crops.